 The greens are fantastic in a salad or as a garnish.
 For serving raw, I typically use only the young growing tips as pictured below.
 I discard the tough stems or save them to cook with other greens that need to be cooked to be tender.

-Raw the greens have a great, crisp texture and they add a beautiful contrast to salads of leafy greens.
+Raw purslane has a slightly tart, crisp texture and adds a beautiful contrast to salads of leafy greens.
 Their chunky texture also means their great in composed salads made of ingredients cut into larger shapes, like the ensalada de verdolagas below.

 Cooked

 This is a great green to cook as you would any other leafy green.
-For your first time, I recommend blanching it in boiling, salted water to calm the flavor a bit.
+For your first time, I recommend blanching it in boiling, salted water to calm the flavor.
 The tougher stems may seem too firm to be good if you taste them raw, but after cooking they'll get soft and tender just like the stems of other greens.

 I typically bend the stems to see where they're tender, breaking them like asparagus and discarding the tougher portion which is typically the central, large stem.